 It is known as Joule effect to the phenomenon by which if in a wire circulates an electrical current, part of the energy is transformed into heat.
-This law (Joule’s Law) is named after the British physicist James Prescott Joule.
+The Joule’s Law is named after the British physicist James Prescott Joule.

 Joule’s law shows the relationship that exists among